mmoult/Expression/README.md

 <pre>cos sin tan log ln round ceil floor max min</pre>

-The single-argument functions, cos, sin, tan, ln, round, ceil, and floor, take an argument on their right, ie, "cos1" or "cos(1)".
+The single-argument functions, cos, sin, tan, ln, round, ceil, and floor, take an argument on their right, ie, "cos 1" or "cos(1)".
 The two-argument functions, max, min, and log, receive one argument on the left and the other on the right.
 Note that log's left exponent is the base, and the right is the argument.
 For example, "10 log 100" = 2.
 For all functions, parentheses are not necessary except to specify precedence.